-B. Derived Stimulus Classes and Memes: Mechner (2018) suggests that memes provide a mechanism for cultural cohesion, and that aesthetics contributes to creating memes that may contribute to the cultural meanings of stimuli.
-When Richard Dawkins first suggested the idea of a meme in his 1976 book The Selfish Gene, the term seemed metaphorical.
+Derived Stimulus Classes and Memes

+Mechner (2018) suggests that memes provide a mechanism for cultural cohesion, and that aesthetics contributes to creating memes that may contribute to the cultural meanings of stimuli.
+When Richard Dawkins first suggested the idea of a meme in The Selfish Gene (1976), the term seemed metaphorical.
 It isn’t clear that he thought memes were empirically socially equivalent to genes.
 Genes and memes differ fundamentally in their properties.
 As the term “meme” is popularly used, it refers to a concept that can be rapidly established within days and weeks within a culture by means of massively saturated exposure via electronic and social media, and through repetition by members of a community.
 Memes are fickle and may disappear almost as quickly as they are created.
 Memes may be analogous, but not homologous counterparts of persisting genetic mechanisms that account for durable behavioral changes.
-Differential responding to common features of very complex artistic, written, or musical materials that are connected via a type of stimulus equivalent nodal nexus, may begin to suggest a mechanism, as per preceding discussion (Bortolotti & de Rose, 2009).
+Differential responding to common features of complex artistic, written, or musical materials that are connected via a type of stimulus equivalent nodal nexus, may begin to suggest a mechanism, as per preceding discussion (Bortoloti & de Rose, 2009).
 But calling it a meme does not explain how that happens.

-C. Derived Stimulus Classes and Metacontingencies: Drawing on Marvin Harris’s (1964) and B. F. Skinner’s ideas, Sigrid Glenn (1988) suggested a highly creative account of the way interlocking social contingencies involving small groups of individuals, such as within families, could contribute to creating permanent social structures (Figure 7), even allowing for changes in the roles of individuals within those small groups.
+Derived Stimulus Classes and Metacontingencies

+Drawing on Harris’s (1964) and Skinner’s ideas, Glenn (1988) suggested a highly creative account of the way interlocking social contingencies involving small groups of individuals, such as within families, could contribute to creating permanent social structures (see Figure 7), even allowing for changes in the roles of individuals within those small groups.
 If a parent dies or leaves through divorce, another family member assumes important aspects of that role in a social network.

-[Figure 7 about here.]
+[Figure 7 about here]

-Less clear within Glenn’s analysis is how larger cultural influences impact such social behavioral units.
-Todorov, Moreira & Moreira (2004) and Glenn and Malott (2004) have contributed to our understanding of how metacontingencies influence the behavior of groups.
-However, left ambiguous are the questions of how the influence of metacontingencies extend to broader culture, or conversely, how the aesthetics of the broader culture impacts such metacontingency-based groups.
+Less clear within Glenn’s analysis is how larger cultural influences affect such social behavioral units.
+Todorov (2010, 2013), and Glenn and Malott (2004) have contributed to our understanding of how metacontingencies influence the behavior of groups.
+However, left ambiguous are the questions of how the influence of metacontingencies extend to broader culture, or conversely, how the aesthetics of the broader culture affects such metacontingency-based groups.
 Derived relationships involving aesthetic materials are one category of stimulus control with corresponding complex response classes that serve this purpose.
 Understanding the behavioral functions of these materials within a culture may begin to elucidate these mechanisms.

-D. The Cultural Importance of Derived Aesthetic Relations:
+The Cultural Importance of Derived Aesthetic Relations

-1. Value of a derived relationship: The value of a poem for a reader depends upon the number and pattern of relationships that the words and phrases within the poem have for the reader.
+Value of a derived relationship.
+The value of a poem for a reader depends upon the number and pattern of relationships that the words and phrases within the poem have for the reader.
 Aesthetic value also depends upon familiarity with the meter and rhyming scheme of words in the poem, including repetition, as Mechner (2018) points out.
 Those are emergent relations acquired similarly to the way stimulus equivalence relationships are learned to other novel stimuli.